MStokluska/GraphQL-Tutorial/readme.md

 I think it would be a great practice for you to enable another query, let's say ``findUserById`` - give it a go yourself!

-- Next, we are going to add our first mutation type!
-It would be useful if we could add tasks to our database, to start it we need to edit our typeDefs first:
+- Next we are going to add our first mutation type as it would be useful if we could add tasks to our database.
+We need to edit our typeDefs first:
 ```
 type Mutation {
     addTask(id: ID!, title: String!, description: String!, status: String!, assignedTo: ID!): Task!